Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-05-30-Firelight.md

 Unless you find some other source of warmth in this unforgiving world, your death is almost certain.*

 Firelight was our submission for Global Game Jam 2019.
-Made alongside my good friend Matt Stark, this was my first global game jam and only my second foray into Unity's game engine.
+Made alongside my good friend *Matt Stark*, this was my first global game jam and only my second foray into Unity's game engine.

 You play as a lost soul wandering between campfires,